 It ranges from ambient sounds to complex narrative arcs in the form of podcasts or talk radio.
 Today, it’s becoming more and more accessible to individuals to use as an instrument for storytelling.
 Not only is it easier than ever to record audio on mobile devices, it’s also easy to integrate audio into storytelling platforms.

-The June release to ArcGIS StoryMaps added a new tool for storytellers that offers easy-to-use audio integrations.
-Audio (beta) allows the author to incorporate sounds, music, speech, or any kind of audio inline with the story’s main narrative or in the background of a sidecar slide.
+In June of 2020, ArcGIS StoryMaps added a new tool for storytellers that offers easy-to-use audio integrations.
+Audio allows the author to incorporate sounds, music, speech, or any kind of audio inline with the story’s main narrative or in the background of a sidecar slide.

 The new audio integration allows authors to utilize audio as a primary or secondary element for readers to engage with, opening a world of creative possibilities for producing absorbing and memorable reading experiences.
 Let’s explore how to add audio into ArcGIS StoryMaps and a few use cases for using audio effectively in stories…

-The first way to bring aural elements into stories is by selecting the new Audio (beta) block in the block palette.
-This feature creates an inline audio player that readers can click on to play.
+The first way to bring aural elements into stories is by selecting the Audio block in the block palette.
+This feature creates an inline audio player that readers can click on to start and stop playing.
 Most of the time, inline audio will play a supporting role for the main content of a story, adding context and resonance to the story while likely not being the main focus.